crest-summit/summit-docs/docs/Navigation/indicators.md

 # Proposal Editor View Status Indicators
 The Proposal Editor Header displays several status indicators as applicable:

-##Admin Review Status
+##Admin Review Label
-When a proposal is in Admin Review, the status will display in the header.
+When a proposal is in Admin Review, the label will display in the header.
 The label is displayed in My Open, All Open and Admin Review navigation items.

 ![Admin Review in Header](../images/navigation/NavProp_HeaderAdminReview.jpg)